fadiabdelrahim/Payload-Deployment/README.md

 ***Overview***

 The selected payload, a reverse TCP payload, is tailored for a scenario involving a fictitious dental research organization, "Advanced Dental Practice."
-This payload is designed to be embedded within an executable file named "AdvancedDentalResearchFindings.exe," which masquerades as a legitimate document pertinent to dental research.
+This payload is designed to be embedded within an executable file named "AdvancedDentalResearchFindings.exe," which masquerades as a legitimate document applicable to dental research.
 The primary aim is to gain remote access to a target machine, thereby exposing the susceptibilities that can be leveraged via social engineering tactics.

 ## Choice of Payload